Fangye123/Extracting-Information-from-syllabi/training_dataSet_md/6162_UCLA_Computer_Science_TA_FAQ.md

-You can check your study list or even [enroll](http://www.ursa.ucla.edu/) on- line.
+You can check your study list or even enroll on-line.

 ## How do I receive TA notices?

 You should receive all TA notices by e-mail.
 Try "ypmatch dist-ta aliases".
 If your login name is not on this list, send mail to the current TAC.

-All TA notices are also posted to the [ "ta" newsgroup](news:ta).
-(In case you can't access your mail because of a computer crash.) [ Old "ta" newsgroup](http://www.cs.ucla.edu/r_share1/news/www/) messages are archived.
+All TA notices are also posted to the  "ta" newsgroup.
+(In case you can't access your mail because of a computer crash.)
+Old "ta" newsgroup messages are archived.

 ## What is there to know about paperwork and paychecks